Established: 1605

 Fritz Haag Riesling Monzeler Kätzchen Grosses Gewächs Trocken 2022

 The old heart of the site holds a few classified parcels above the Paulinshofberg.
-Our old vines in the site‘s finest lots are rooted deep in finely textured, stony slate soils, creating a highly elegant and mineral wine with aromas of yellow fruit underscored by floral nuances.
+The old vines in the site‘s finest lots are rooted deep in finely textured, stony slate soils, creating a highly elegant and mineral wine with aromas of yellow fruit underscored by floral nuances.

 12.5 % alc/vol, 7.6 g/L TA, 4.6 g/L RS.